-- a) An employee's time may be charged as absence without leave (AWOL) when an employee fails to report for duty without approval, has an unauthorized absence from the workplace during the workday, or does not give proper notification for an absence. - b) Employees will be timely informed in writing of any charges of AWOL. - c) If an employee provides administratively acceptable documentation to substantiate an absence previously documented as AWOL, the charge to AWOL on the time and attendance report normally will be changed to the appropriate leave category.
+- 1. General Information - i.
+An employee's time may be charged as absence without leave (AWOL) when an employee fails to report for duty without approval, has an unauthorized absence from the workplace during the workday, or does not give proper notification for an absence.
+AGREED 7/18/12

+- ii.
+Employees will be timely informed in writing of any charges of AWOL.
+AGREED 7/20/12 - iii.
+If an employee provides administratively acceptable documentation to substantiate an absence previously documented as AWOL, the charge to AWOL on the time and attendance report normally will be changed to the appropriate leave category.
+AGREED 7/20/12

-2. Tardiness
+2. Tardiness:

-- a) An employee is tardy for his/her assigned shift when the employee is not at the designated time clock station or other designated location at the start of his/her shift. - b) If the conditions or frequency of the tardiness do not warrant approval of leave, the tardiness may be charged to absence without leave (AWOL) if the tardiness is fifteen (15) minutes or greater.
+- a.
+An employee is tardy for his/her assigned shift when the employee is not at the designated time clock station or other designated location at the start of his/her shift.
+AGREED 7/18/12 - b.
+If the conditions or frequency of the tardiness do not warrant approval of leave, the tardiness may be charged to absence without leave (AWOL) if the tardiness is fifteen (15) minutes or greater.
 Management may only charge AWOL in increments of fifteen (15) minutes.
-When determining whether to approve leave, not charge leave, or charge AWOL, management will consider the amount of time the employee is tardy, mitigating circumstances, the frequency or pattern of such occurrences, and/or the employee's explanation for his/her tardiness. - c) The supervisor may excuse occasional or unavoidable periods of tardiness, not in excess of thirty (30) minutes. - d) Breakdowns and delays involving the shuttle bus or other transportation within the airport may be considered as a mitigating factor in the event such service disruptions cause or contribute to an Officer reporting late for duty.
+When determining whether to approve leave, not charge leave, or charge AWOL, management will consider the amount of time the employee is tardy, mitigating circumstances, the frequency or pattern of such occurrences, and/or the employee's explanation for his/her tardiness.
+AGREED 7/18/12 - c.
+The supervisor may excuse occasional or unavoidable periods of tardiness, not in excess of 30 minutes.
+AGREED 7/20/12 - d.
+Breakdowns and delays involving the shuttle bus or other transportation within the airport may be considered as a mitigating factor in the event such service disruptions cause or contribute to an Officer reporting late for duty AGREED 7/31/12 4:47

-E. VOLUNTARY LEAVE TRANSFER PROGRAM (VLTP):
+K. VOLUNTARY LEAVE TRANSFER PROGRAM (VLTP):

-1. The VLTP allows employees to donate leave in one-hour increments to approved leave recipients who are absent or will be absent from duty for at least twenty-four (24) work hours without pay because of a medical emergency or natural disaster that results in a personal loss.
+- The VLTP allows employees to donate leave in one-hour increments to approved leave recipients who are absent or will be absent from duty for at least twenty-four (24) work hours without pay because of a medical emergency or natural disaster that results in a personal loss.
 Part-time employees must be absent from duty without pay for at least thirty (30) percent of the average number of hours in their biweekly tour of duty.
 General information about the program should be provided to employees during the new employee orientation and specific information will be timely provided when requested.

-2. Donated leave, including annual leave, sick leave, and compensatory time, may be substituted retroactively for periods of leave without pay (LWOP) or used to liquidate indebtedness for advance annual leave or sick leave incurred as a result of the approved medical emergency.
+AGREED 7/20/12 - 2.
+Donated leave, including annual leave, sick leave, and compensatory time, may be substituted retroactively for periods of leave without pay (LWOP) or used to liquidate indebtedness for advance annual leave or sick leave incurred as a result of the approved medical emergency.
 The employee must make a written request to substitute donated leave for periods of LWOP or to use donated leave to liquidate indebtedness for advance leave.
+AGREED 7/31/12 1:19pm

 The HR specialist/liaison will submit written notification to the VLTP HR Services provider when donated leave is used for past periods of LWOP or to liquidate advance leave indebtedness.
+AGREED 7/20/12

 3. The maximum amount of annual leave to be donated is no more than one-half of the annual leave earned during the current leave year.
 However, employees who have use or lose leave may donate up to 100% of use or lose leave.

-F. BREAKS:
+AGREED 7/20/12

+L. BREAKS